In a prior post I documented how I used a docker-compose.yml

 external: true

-Per the docs on litewalletd, the mounted litewalletd volume will serve as a durable cache across recreations of the container.
+volume will serve as a durable cache across recreations of the container.
 It will not store anything confidential or irreplaceable.
 It simply allows the litewalletd service to perform faster once the cache is populated.
-The litewalletd_conf volume on the other hand is for credentials, as I’ll elaborate on in the next section.
+The litewalletd_conf

-The --log-file switch makes docker logs -f zcash_litewalletd_1 work.
+switch makes docker logs -f zcash_litewalletd_1

 Setting up RPC credentials from litewalletd to zcashd

-The litewalletd server permits credentials to be passed directly on the command line using --rpcuser and --rpcpassword, but this is a terrible idea.
+, but this is a terrible idea.
 These credentials are extremely sensitive, as they unlock the ability to spend any ZEC you keep in that node’s wallet, among other things.
 By being present in the yml file, I would have to keep the yml file very secure.
 Keep in mind that on linux, the default permission even in your own home directory (?!) allows “others” read access to files.

-Having the credentials in the yml file like would also mean that they appear in the command line of the container, which is accessible via docker inspect zcash_litewalletd_1, or whatever your container name is.
-It’s also accessible via ps a -e, even without running as root.
+Having the credentials in the yml file like would also mean that they appear in the command line of the container, which is accessible via docker inspect zcash_litewalletd_1

 Given all these vulnerabilities, I took extra steps to avoid exposing credentials on the command line.
 Instead, I created a zcashd.conf file for my litewalletd server and passed the credentials through that.
-You can see in my .yml file how I mount a litewalletd_conf volume and then pass --zcash-conf-path to the server to point at the config file.
-Docker volumes are already protected so they require root access (or someone in the docker group at least).
+You can see in my .yml file how I mount a litewalletd_conf

 Note that we have two zcashd.conf files:

-2. litewalletd requires a different one.
+volume. - litewalletd requires a different one.

 Both files will contain the RPC credentials, but besides that, they are different.
 Here is the file I prepared for litewalletd: